Russian shelling hits a landmark church in the Ukrainian city of Kherson

-KYIV, Ukraine — (AP) — Russian shelling on Thursday damaged a landmark church in the city of Kherson that once held the remains of the renowned 18th-century commander who exerted Russian control through the southeast parts of modern Ukraine and annexed the Crimean Peninsula.
+KYIV, Ukraine — (AP) — Russian shelling on Thursday damaged a landmark church in the southern city of Kherson that once held the remains of a renowned 18th-century Russian commander.

 Ukraine's emergency service said four of its workers were wounded in a second round of shelling as they fought the fire at St. Catherine's Cathedral.
 Four other people were wounded in the first shelling attack, which also hit a trolleybus, the prosecutor general's office said.